9 Best Payroll Services for Small Businesses in 2023

 - Includes payroll, self-employed 401(k), and incorporation services

-Paychex offers employee benefits services to help keep your workforce happy.
-The benefits options include health insurance, dental and vision, HSA, FSA, and retirement plan; but what sets it apart from other providers in this list is its financial wellness program.
+- Employee benefits: Paychex offers employee benefits services to help keep your workforce happy.
+The benefits options include health insurance, dental and vision, HSA, FSA, and retirement plans.
+But what sets it apart from other providers in this list is its financial wellness program.
 If you want to offer employee discounts or wellness perks, then try either ADP or Justworks.

-Users who left Paychex Flex reviews online said that it is generally easy to use and offers a wide range of HR and payroll tools.
-However, some complained about having received poor support.
-A few reviewers also said that it can be glitchy at times.
+Users who left Paychex Flex reviews online said that it is generally easy to use.
+Some said that its wide range of solutions helps simplify HR management.
+However, others commented that its support team isn’t always responsive and helpful, and that the hold times can be long.
+A few users also wished for more customization options.
 Overall, its average user rating on G2 and Capterra is 4.15 out of 5 (as of this writing).

 Pros